-This series outlines my first five years of living with POTS from initial onset to recovery and more!
+This series outlines my first five years of living with Postural Orthostatic Tachycardia Syndrome (POTS) from initial onset to recovery and more!
 Get my Guide to Living with POTS here which contains tips and tricks for living well with POTS.
 As well as three personal stories from real people who live with POTS.

 Living with POTS Part 4: Relief at Last

 By K W Warburton, The Reluctant Spoonie

 My 4th year of living with POTS started with a new treatment.
 I’d requested IV saline as an alternative to my other blood volume medication.
 In the UK, this is not a common treatment and to my surprise, my doctor approved it.